SAP-archive/cloud-s4-sdk-book/README.md

 ```
 * Open the URL http://localhost:8080/address-manager in your browser to see the frontend of the launched application.

+At this phase, we do not have any data returned from the application and we see the runtime exception in the console, saying that we need to implement the functionality.
+Let us start with the first step: integrating SAP S/4HANA into this application using the SAP S/4HANA Cloud SDK.

 ## <a name="task1">Task 1: Retrieve SAP S/4HANA data using the SAP S/4HANA Cloud SDK virtual data model</a>

 ## <a name="task2">Task 2: Integrate SAP Leonardo Machine Learning service to provide translations</a>